TUDelft-MUDE/book/book/numerical_methods_for_PDEs/diffusion_equation.md

   \end{align}
 $$ (diffusion1)

-and is known as the **heat equation**.
+The diffusion equation is also known as the **heat equation**.
 This equation describes the flow of heat in a rod with a finite length, made out of some heat-conducting material, subject to some boundary conditions at each end.
 Specifically, this heat *spreads* out spatially as time increases.
 This phenomenon is called **diffusion**.
 The solution to the heat equation is the temperature distribution $T(x,t)$ at any time $t$ and vary with $x$ along the rod.